sungeunchoi-kr/haskell-playground/README.md

 `stack ghci <source-name>` to load the source into a ghci instance; we can start playing around from there.

 * `stack build` gets the required dependencies and builds the executable.
-* The cabal file lists the dependencies that the sources in `src`.
+* The cabal file lists the dependencies that the sources in `src` require.
 * Define `extra-deps` in `stack.yaml`.